To restore reefs dying in warming seas, UAE turns to coral nurseries

 Bleaching events are happening more frequently around the world as waters warm due to human-made climate change, caused by the burning of oil, coal and gas that emits heat-trapping gases into the atmosphere.
 Other coral reef systems around the world have suffered mass bleaching events, most notably Australia's Great Barrier Reef.

-How to limit global warming and its effects will be discussed at length at the United Nations climate conference, which will be held in the UAE capital later this year.
+How to limit global warming and its effects will be discussed at length at the United Nations climate conference, which will be held in Dubai later this year.

 The UAE is one of the world’s largest oil producers and has some of the highest per capita greenhouse gas emissions globally.
 The country has pledged to have net zero carbon emissions by 2050, which means all carbon dioxide emissions are either slashed or canceled out somehow, but the goal has been met with skepticism from analysts.